 Write labels for every question

 Include one short label for every form question to make it clear to the user what to do.
-This is the text that appears next to a form question.
+The label is the text that appears near a form question.

 Write labels without a colon at the end.
 Otherwise, follow the normal rules for using punctuation marks.